Our History

 Women’s Leadership Scholarship (WLS)

-The Women’s Leadership Scholarship (WLS) program (formerly the Native Leadership Scholarship) supported non-doctoral graduate education for women activists, grassroots leaders, and organizers from the Global South and/or from indigenous groups.
+The Women’s Leadership Scholarship (WLS) program (formerly the Native Leadership Scholarship) supported non-doctoral graduate education for women activists, grassroots leaders, and organizers from the Global South and/or from Indigenous groups.
 Between 2001 and 2009 Channel invested in remarkable leaders studying human rights, sustainable development, and public health in many places around the world.
-The program supported 40 women leaders from around the world and prior to 2005, also supported 12 male recipients.
+The program supported 40 women leaders from around the world and, prior to 2005, also supported 12 male recipients.